College Course Development Fellowship

 - Developed new learning exercises for students that supplement existing course activities

-To apply for the fellowship, send an email to Stu Jordan or Rachel Remmel.
-In the email, name the course you would like to work on as part of the fellowship and when it will be taking place, and give a brief (no more than 250 word) description of the aspect(s) of the course you would like to develop with the support of the fellowship.
+To apply for the fellowship, please complete the online application form.
+You will be asked: the name of the course you would like to work on as part of the fellowship, when it will be taking place, and to provide a brief description (no more than 250 words) of the aspect(s) of the course you would like to develop with the support of the fellowship.

-Fellowships are awarded on a rolling basis, but we recommend that applicants interested in joining the summer cohort apply by April 5 and those interested in the fall cohort apply by August 8.
+While we recommend that applicants interested in joining the summer cohort apply by April 3 and those interested in the fall cohort apply by August 26, fellowships are awarded on a rolling basis.
+The center is still actively recruiting for the 2023 fall program (planning for 2024 spring courses).